petyahyria/odin-recipes/README.md

 In the feature I want to add css styles to this page for making it looks more beautiful.
 I lern html and git by creating this simple site.
+## v.2.0
+I style site a little bit by adding margins, paddings, borders and colors.
+Now it looks nicer.